-Under section 151 of the Local Government Act 1972 and the Accounts and Audit Regulations, the Corporate Board Director (Resources) shall maintain an effective internal audit of the accounts of the Council.
-In so doing, the Chief Internal Auditor shall review, appraise and report on:
+Under section 151 of the Local Government Act 1972 and the Accounts and Audit Regulations, the council shall maintain an effective internal audit of the accounts of the Council.
+In so doing, the Head of Internal Audit shall review, appraise and report on:

-- the economy, efficiency and effectiveness of financial and other management controls; - the extent of compliance with, relevance and financial effect of, established policies, plans and procedures; - the extent to which an organisation's assets are accounted for and safeguarded from losses of all kinds arising from: - fraud and other offences: - waste, extravagance, inefficient administration, poor value for money or any other cause; and - the suitability and reliability of financial and other data produced within the organisation.
+- the economy, efficiency and effectiveness of financial and other management controls; - the extent of compliance with, relevance and financial effect of, established policies, plans and procedures; - the extent to which an organisation's assets are accounted for and safeguarded from losses of all kinds arising from: - fraud and other offences; - waste, extravagance, inefficient administration, poor value for money or any other cause; and - the suitability and reliability of financial and other data produced within the organisation.

-All schools under the scheme are required to co-operate with the Council's internal audit regime.
+All schools under the scheme are required to co-operate with the Council's internal audit regime, this includes implementing agreed actions and notifying internal audit immediately of any suspected irregularities.
+The Head of Internal Audit can be contacted on 01922 657427.